angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

 Again, one can determine the number of launches for the SDC's solar panels by computing the ratio of the Starcloud and iROSA packing densities.
-At 0.49, this is well under a single Starship launch but, if the canister canister diameter increases to 0.5 m, 2 launches become necessary.
+At 0.49, this is well under a single Starship launch but, if the canister canister diameter increases to 0.5 m, two launches become necessary.
 The iROSA canisters diameter could fall anywhere in this range.

 ### Mass Density